elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 description: >-
   Installing and onboarding with Recurly Commerceis a seamless process, whether you are new to subscriptions or migrating.
-If you have any questions about the process, contact your CSM or cs@tryprive.com.
+If you have any questions about the process, contact your CSM or support@recurly.com.
 ---

-# 🛠️ Installing & Onboarding to Prive
+# 🛠️ Installing & Onboarding toRecurly Commerce

 <details>